-Speaking of rankings, the game ranks your performance based purely on speed, which is pretty much the big bleh thing most people bring up about this game.
-And… well, yeah.
-The fact that you’ll get a worse ranking for slowly and methodically eliminating all foes compared to just buffing a soldier (read: Alicia) with a defense, etc. boost and making her rush all the way through enemy lines to capture their camp and insta-win the mission… is a bit odd.
+Speaking of rankings, the game evaluates your performance based purely on speed; the fact that you’ll get a worse ranking for slowly and methodically eliminating all foes compared to just buffing a soldier (read: Alicia) with a defense, etc. boost and making her rush all the way through enemy lines to capture their camp and insta-win the mission… is a bit odd.
 But there’s also a bit of a perverse satisfaction in finding just the right way to sneak past enemy lines (it’s actually not always that easy since you can be shot down by interception fire) and fuck them in the metaphorical ass, so you’ll probably do it a few times.
 And also because a higher ranking nets you more XP and money to spend on upgrading your troops, so you kinda don’t want to suck all the time.
 Either way, cheese or no cheese, the missions are still tons of fun, and a few of them were genuinely tense.
 Looking at you, Chapter 14.

 So somewhere above I said how I got more of a “story” out of the actual missions than the game’s plot, and that’s mostly because the story is very cliché and, uh, “anime”, for lack of a better word.
-Characters will say all the expected cheesy lines about friendship and whatever, there will be a few twists that felt like they were put in there just to create some drama and tick off items on some kind of a “we need this in the game” checklist.
+The characters will say all the expected cheesy lines about friendship and whatnot, there will be a few twists that feel like they were put in there just to create drama and tick off items on a “we need this in the game” checklist.
 It’s very much tolerable though, mind you.
-Way more so than the anime, which is something I strongly recommend you avoid, because it decided to add childish melodrama and a love triangle into a story that needed neither.
+Way more so than the anime, which is something I strongly recommend you avoid, because it decided to add childish melodrama and a love triangle to a story that needed neither.
 So fuck the Valkyria anime with a spiky dildo, basically.

 Anyway, back to the game.
-It’s also quite bleh how there’s not much ambiguity, the villains are clearly the bad guys (I even remember this one guy with a twirly villain mustache lol) and the only Imperials you’ll probably have some sympathy for is Selvaria and that other dude from the DLC who has a crush on Selvaria.
+It’s also quite disappointing how there’s not much ambiguity, the villains are clearly the bad guys (I even remember this one guy with a twirly villain mustache lol) and the only Imperials you’ll probably have some sympathy for are Selvaria and that other dude from the DLC who has a crush on Selvaria.
 I expected some kind of complexity from the enemy commander, Maximilian, but he’s basically just poor man’s Lelouch with the same voice but none of the charisma.
 The game also tries to add themes like discrimination and loss (alongside concentration camps), but this is done in such a hamfisted fucking way it’s just going to make you laugh.
 It basically hits you in the head with the HEY DARCSEN ARE PEOPLE TOO hammer.
 And there was a twist that sort of just came out of nowhere and was executed so clumsily it made it look like the devs just flicked the “drama” switch and called it a day. (the anime does this bit 1000000 times worse, so I guess I shouldn’t complain too much).
-Anyway, the point I’m making is that if you want clever storytelling with subtlety, nuance and complexity, Valkyria Chronicles is not your game.
-Play it for the fun missions.
+Anyway, the point I’m making is that if you want clever storytelling with subtlety, nuance and complexity, Valkyria Chronicles will not be your game.